The more you drive your car, the more often you will have to wash it, especially in the winter months.

 Finally, make sure you dry the car off with a microfibre towel or a car dryer so that you’re not left with any streaks or watermarks.

 Below is a full breakdown on how you should be washing your car:

 Start with the wheels

 You always want to rinse whatever you’re cleaning first.
 Working on a surface without lubrication is going to slow your progress down and potentially damage the surface.
 Grab the hose and rinse them off.

-Once the wheel is rinsed, grab your soapy wheel brush to clean behind the spokes and the more deeper, hidden parts of your alloys.
+Once the wheel is rinsed, grab your soapy wheel brush to clean your alloy wheel.
+Starting behind the spokes and then move into the deeper, hidden parts of your alloys.

 Make sure to start at the top of the wheel.
 Working from the bottom up will only create more work as the dirt falls back down.